ecigar13/removeCodeSmell/README.md

 ## Composite
 The OrderComposite class can hold multiple orders as leaves.
 When it prints as XML, this class will return an XML string of all orders inside and individual total.

+## Frequen renter point strategy

+Double regular point to any customer renting more than 2 types of category.
+Double regular point to customer 18-22 renting new release movies.

+If a customer has more than 10 frequent renter points, give them a free movie rental of any type.